 Far more than ensuring staff stay current and compliant with basic performance standards and training, the learning and development that such a culture calls for is farther reaching and more complex.

-While the issue must fundamentally align to business strategy, this is not achieved by all businesses; failure to co-opt learning and development into the organizational vision can be down to any number of reasons, such as a lack of resources, interest or understanding of the purpose and capability of L&D from business leaders.
+While the issue must fundamentally align to business strategy, this is not achieved by all businesses; failure to co-opt learning and development into the organizational vision can be down to any number of reasons, such as a lack of resources, interest or understanding of the purpose of L&D from business leaders.

 Real learning and development is less about teaching, and more about creating an environment that facilitates self-learning.
 Individuals can process information into knowledge, values and skills at their own pace while guided by the company.
 In this respect, learning becomes an active, participative and far more rewarding process.